To put your mind at ease, the process of mediation normally proceeds as follows:

 - Each party then explains the dispute from their point of view, in a presentation typically lasting no more than 5 minutes.
 The presentation is given without interruption, to make sure each party has their time to speak up.

 - If the mediator considers that some common issues may be discussed, there will be a discussion with everyone present.

 - The parties then go into their separate rooms, and the mediator moves from one to the other to conduct confidential discussions with both.
 The mediator’s role is to help the parties to identify the issues and to help to draw them closer to a resolution.

 - If any party decides to abort the process, the mediator draws the parties together to warn them of the consequences.

-- If an agreement is made, the parties come together and with the mediator’s help a legally binding agreement is drawn up and signed by everyone.
+- If an agreement is made, the parties come together and, with the mediator’s help, a legally binding agreement is drawn up and signed by everyone.

 - The mediation is then complete, and the parties can get on with their lives in the confidence that the dispute has come to an end.

 The process of mediation mentioned above should put your mind at ease as to what takes place on the day of mediation.